 It is commonly stated that “stainless steel is non-magnetic”.
 This is not strictly true and the real situation is rather more complicated.
 The degree of magnetic response or magnetic permeability is derived from the microstructure of the steel.
 A totally non-magnetic material has a relative magnetic permeability of 1.
 Austenitic structures are totally non-magnetic and so a 100% austenitic stainless steel would have a permeability of 1.
-In practice this is not achieved.
-There is always a small amount of ferrite and/or martensite in the steel and so permeability values are always above 1.
+In practice this is not always achieved, in fact it is rarer than is commonly thought.
+Instead there often tends to be a small amount of ferrite and/or martensite in the steel, and so permeability values are often slightly above 1.
 Typical values for standard austenitic stainless steels can be in the order of 1.05 – 1.1.
 See Composition effects on the magnetic permeability of austenitic stainless steels

 In practical terms, austenitic stainless steels are used for “non-magnetic” applications, for example magnetic resonance imaging (MRI).
 In these cases, it is often necessary to agree a maximum magnetic permeability between customer and supplier.
 It can be as low as 1.004.

 Martensitic, ferritic, duplex and precipitation hardening steels are magnetic.